g-tsoy/Slang/les4_american_slang/README.md

 1. **Sweet** — An adjective that describes something that is good, or nice.
 1. **Tight** — An adjective that describes closeness between competitors, i.e. a tight competition.
 1. **Trash** — Can be used as an intransitive verb for destruction. e.g. “He trashed the car.”
-1. **Uptight** — Stuffy, persnickety, the opposite of relaxed.
+1. **Uptight** — Stuffy, persnickety, the opposite of relaxed. **встревоженный**
 1. **Wrap (something) up** — To finish or complete something.
 1. **Zonked** — Completely exhausted.Our next post will cover British slang terms that Americans find confusing.
 Until then, here are some of our favorite American slang words:
-1. **Pants** — CLOTHING RETAILERS TAKE NOTE: The Brits say ‘trousers’ … The American default word for the article of clothing that covers the legs and pelvic region seems pretty general and innocuous to English speakers in the U.S. To the actual English, however, ‘pants’ is the primary word they use for ‘underwear.’
+1. **Pants** — CLOTHING RETAILERS TAKE NOTE: The Brits say ‘trousers’ … The American default word for the article of clothing that covers the legs and pelvic region seems pretty general and innocuous to Englis h speakers in the U.S. To the actual English, however, ‘pants’ is the primary word they use for ‘underwear.’
 And while American cinema and television typically writes the word ‘knickers’ for underwear into the vocabulary of British characters—that’s probably just for comedic effect since ‘pants’ wouldn’t induce any response—the most common British word for underwear really is ‘pants.’
 Americans tend not to notice how often they refer to their so-called pants until someone from the U.K. joins their ranks.
 Once that happens they begin to notice restrained snickering every time ‘pants’ are referenced in a polite conversation.
 1. **For the birds** — Imagine how this phrase must sound to someone who doesn’t understand that it refers to something that is substandard in some respect.
 Is it a bag of seeds or some kind of yard ornament reference?
 The Brits sometimes use the word ‘bird,’ to refer to women, in the same way Americans use ‘chicks.’
 So, maybe it comes off like reference to girlishness.
 Who knows?
 1. **Bought the farm** — ”I didn’t know he wanted to move to the country,” is how a British person might respond to hearing this phrase.
 At this point ‘bought the farm,’ is a general reference to untimely death.
 However, the phrase originates from WWII-era military accidents involving unreliable aircraft crashing into rural European countryside properties resulting in damages for which the U.S. government was responsible to pay, thereby, ‘buying the farm,’ so to speak.
 1. **Jonesing** — To want, crave, or desire something intensely, and its noun form, ‘joneser,’ (a person who wants or craves something intensely), isn’t always apparent even to Americans.
 The Oxford Dictionary associates this word’s slang usage with Jones Alley in Manhattan, a haven for drug addicts in the 1960s.
 The unsavory drug culture connotations continue today.
 However the definition of ‘joneser,’ has been broadened among some circles to include describing a person whose character is found wanting, i.e. lacking, as opposed to someone who simply wants something desperately.